Graduate Student Seminars - MBP 1015Y

 The primary goals of the MBP Student Seminar Series (course MBP1015Y) are to provide the student with practical experience and guidance for clear and concise oral communication of research results to an audience of educated non-specialists.
 This is an essential skill for anyone seeking a career in scientific research and beyond.
 This emphasis differs from that of a group meeting or conference style talk given to an audience of specialists; here, the student presents to a diverse interdisciplinary group of peers, so familiarity with the field, its details, its specialized terms and abbreviations CANNOT be assumed.
 This may be more analogous to a job talks or a teaching situation, where getting the essential points across and engaging the audience are key.
 In this year's seminars, all speakers should expect a particularly broad audience with the mixture and uptown and downtown physics and biology talks.

 A secondary important goal of the series is to give each student a broad knowledge of all aspects of research undertaken in MBP.
-At any oral examination and committee meeting, a student can be asked to demonstrate some familiarity with research in the Department not related to his/her own area.
+At any oral examination and committee meeting, a student can be asked to demonstrate some familiarity with research in the Department not related to their own area.
 Attendance at the Student Seminars is the principal means of acquiring this familiarity.

 Abstract Submission and Forms